bbauska/Coursera-Bootstrap/readme.md

 And also, you can just not use this class.

-If you don\'t use that, then your navigation bar will also scroll when your web page is scrolled upwards.
+If you don&apos;t use that, then your navigation bar will also scroll when your web page is scrolled upwards.

 In my website, I choose to keep the navigation bar fixed at the top of